Astrolyte/Employee-Portal/README.md

 ✨ Key Features
 🔐 Secure Authentication: JWT-based authentication and authorization with password hashing (bcrypt).

-🌐 Dynamic Real-Time Feed: An infinite scrolling home feed that updates live with new polls and ideas using WebSockets.
+🌐 Dynamic Infinite Feed: An infinite scrolling home feed that updates  with new polls and ideas.

 📊 Diverse Poll Types: Create and vote on multiple poll formats, including Yes/No, Text-based, Picture-based, and Rating scales.